TorrensJoaquin/Multivariant_Nonlinear_Regression_in_VBA_Small_Neural_Network/README.md

 #### ChangeArquitecture = 'It's common, and recommended, start with a shallow neural network and start increasing/decreasing neurons/layers.
 If it's true, will recycle old weights and initialize new ones.
 #### SamplesInBatch = 'Number of Samples on each Batch.
 Maximum of 1024
 #### iter= Number of iterations
+#### LearningRatio = 'You can perform a range test every time you want.
+This value will depend on the dataset and NN architecture.
 # Comming Soon:
 #### A diagnosis tool.
-#### Training/Test división.
+#### Training/Test division.
 ## During this work Softplus, Sigmoid, Tanh and Relu Function were implemented.
 Relu is in the stable versión.
-(Yes, we all look at relu at first and say, No Way!, but today is the right choice)
+(Yes, we all look at ReLu at first and say, No Way!, but today is the right choice)
 #### Please.
 Have the inmediate window visible.
 Data will be shown